Jack Kramer: Amateur player

 Kramer began his tennis career by taking lessons from renowned teaching professional, Dick Skeen.
 Within a year, he was playing junior tournaments.
 He played on the Montebello High School tennis team with George Richards.
 Because of his obvious ability and his family's lack of money, he came under the guidance of Perry T. Jones. at the Los Angeles Tennis Club (LATC).
 Jones was the President of the Southern California Tennis Association (SCTA).
 Kramer traveled many hours each day from his home in Montebello, California, to play tennis at the LATC and the Beverly Hills Tennis Club.
 He was able to play against such great players as Ellsworth Vines, Bobby Riggs, and Bill Tilden.
-He was the National Boys' Champion in 1936, and the winner of the 1938 National Juniors Interscholastics.
+Kramer was the National Boys' Champion in 1936, and the winner of the 1938 National Juniors Interscholastics.
 He competed occasionally in men's tournaments on grass courts in the East.
 He won matches against nationally ranked men such as Elwood Cooke.
-He also played with high school teammate, George Richards, who later was nationally ranked.
+Kramer also played with high school teammate George Richards, who later was nationally ranked.

 Kramer competed at the U.S. National Championships seven times from 1938 through 1947.
 He lost his first match in 1938 in straight sets, winning only two games.
 At the 1939 U.S. Championships he was beaten in the second round by 11th-seeded and fellow Californian Joe Hunt.
-In 1940 Kramer defeated fourth-seeded Frank Parker in a five-sets quarterfinal but lost to second-seeded and eventual champion Don McNeill in the semifinal.
-At the 1941 Championships he was seeded for the first time, at No. 11, and reached the quarterfinal where third-seeded Frank Kovacs proved too strong.
+In 1940 Kramer defeated fourth-seeded Frank Parker in a five-set quarterfinal but lost to second-seeded and eventual champion Don McNeill in the semifinal.
+At the 1941 Championships, he was seeded for the first time, at no. 11, and reached the quarterfinal where third-seeded Frank Kovacs proved too strong.
 In 1942, Kramer won the men's singles in the Ojai Tennis Tournament.
-Kramer received a leave from his duties in the Coast Guard to compete at the 1943 Championships.
+Kramer received a leave from his duties in the United States Coast Guard to compete at the 1943 Championships.
 Seeded second, he reached the final, despite being weakened by food poisoning, but lost it to Joe Hunt in four sets.
-During World War II he continued to win prizes in the United States, since the war had effectively put an end to international tennis, but did not compete in the U.S. Championships in 1944 and 1945.
+During World War II, he continued to win prizes in the United States as the war had effectively put an end to international tennis, but did not compete in the U.S. Championships in 1944 and 1945.